-Freedom Shores Elementary continues to receive an "A" Report Card from the state of Florida.
+Freedom Shores Elementary received ongoing "A" Report Cards from the state of Florida.
 Due to its success, it was chosen as a Fundations Demonstration Site for the district (which has 140 elementary schools).
-A summary of end of year data for 2011 noted the following:
+A summary of end-of-year data for 2011 noted the following:

-- Grade K Data Analysis: As a result of one year of Fundations instruction, 81% (107) of all students in grade K were at or above grade level as determined by the District's Pupil Progression. - Grade 1 Data Analysis: As a result of two years of Fundations instruction, 90% (77) of all students in grade 1 were at or above grade level as determined by the District's Pupil Progression.
+- Grade K Data Analysis: As a result of one year of Fundations instruction, 81% (107) of all students in kindergarten were at or above grade level as determined by the District's Pupil Progression. - Grade 1 Data Analysis: As a result of two years of Fundations instruction, 90% (77) of all students in Grade 1 were at or above grade level as determined by the District's Pupil Progression.